samrudh3125/samrudh3125/README.md

 # INTRODUCTION
 ### Hi there 👋

 I'm Samrudh Shetty from India trying to explore the development and web3 world.
-I like to learn new languages and frameworks and NEXT and presently trying to migrate from node to bun.
-I also enjoy lerning new technologies such as containerization and devops.
+I like to learn new languages and frameworks like react and NEXT and presently trying to migrate from node to bun.
+I also enjoy learning new technologies such as containerization and devops.

 # GITHUB STATS
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=samrudh3125&show_icons=true&theme=dark)